adamrdrew/demoscene/README.md

 Because I lost a day with the React experiment and another day just figuring out how to create the project and get started with A-Frame I only had like 2 or 3 days to develop this, so I was moving real fast.
 There's basically no error handling, and a lot of stuff is really wonky.
 I also didn't get to include any of the app related features (like deploys) I'd hoped.
 But still, it was a lot of fun and I learned a lot.
 I think I will try to do a VR project at home in A-Frame and see what I can do.

+### Dev Tools
+As far as dev tools go I wrote this all in VS Code like any other javascript app.
+A-Frame includes an extremely useful debug mode you can access via ALT/Option - Control - I. That makes it really easy to learn your way around a scene and move stuff around and what not.
+I got most of my object placements right by using the inspector.
+I also installed and basically lived in the [Meta Immersive Web Emulator](https://github.com/meta-quest/immersive-web-emulator) - it is browser dev tools for VR apps.
+It emulates a headset so you don't need to constantly put one on to test.
+Without the A-Frame debugger and the emulator I couldn't have done this.

 ### What I would have done differently
 I would have approached this more like game development.
 I started writing my A-Frame components like React or Vue components expecting reactivity and being data-first.
 What I should have done was use the `tick` method that runs every 60th of a second and used state machines, just like I would with a game.
 The code started to get complex as I added more events and state and then having to do conditional things based on different local state.
 I could have handled it better if I had a single state with multiple possible values and then a state machine with a big old case statement, just like I've used in game development.